Warning! Fake BPI Express Online website

 How we know it’s fake

-The fake website actually has a typo error — “Informations” — and you’d think a big bank like BPI should at least check for grammar or spelling errors.
+The fake website actually has a typo error — “Informations” — and you’d think a big bank like BPI would at least check for grammar or spelling errors.
 Well, that’s red flag number 1.

 Why would BPI be interested in that?
 It’s understandable to ask for the email address, but the password of that email account?
-Someone just wants to access your email!
+Someone just wants to access and hack your email!
 That’s one big sign this website is a fraud.

 That’s the biggest red flag.
-Your bank or credit card won’t be asking for these details (especially the CVV or Security Code).
+Your bank or credit card won’t be asking for these details, especially the CVV or Security Code.

 To repeat: never give your account and credit card details to someone on the internet, unless you really, really, really trust them.